 Prerequisite: ECE 111 or instructor's permission.

 This course examines the structure of healthy Navajo communities by focusing on clan and extended family systems.
-Structures are then expanded and related to other institutional support systems that provide for the welfare of children and their families.
-Taught in Navajo.
+Structures are expanded and related to other institutional support systems that provide for the welfare of children and their families.
+Classroom management strategies are explored, as well as assessing, monitoring and reporting children's progress.
+The course is taught in Navajo.
+It can be applied toward CDA Subject Areas 3, 4, and 7 (supporting children's social and emotional development, building productive relationships with families, and observing and recording children's behavior).
+It also counts toward an Arizona ECE endorsement.